neonmik/Wave-Machine-Firmware/README.md

         + Make everything that takes an input take it from a range of 0-1023
         + Refactor to allow saving, and also to improve code functionality
         + Improve Pagination handling
-        _- Make sure it always pulls values from presets (especially on start up) - this will require some tweaking of how the presets handle the input, and then make sure that it can pull that back correctly.
+        + Bugfix: Presets are always loaded on start up.
+Thjis allows the hardware controls and LEDs to be correct.

     + ADSR:
         + Fixed an overflow issue with multiple notes being in an extended Decay phase causing the output sample to be limitied cause audio artifacts:- Bug: Clipping output signal - When running ARP full speed/range/DOWN-UP with 8 notes, ADSR attack min, release max, and then start turning decay up, it hard clips... think this is down to attack getting to full value (0xffff) instead of (0x6fff/0x7fff), so when all voices push that mid 16bit in value, the whole output sample volume breaks 16 bit, and therefore clips before getting downsampled.)